Note that articles marked with this symbol require the free Adobe Reader plugin

 Oakland Tribune, September 13, 2002

-Prosecutors decide to drop 25 rape and sex charges against Oakland Raiders player Darrell Russell and two friends after ACH lawyers demonstrate that the alleged “victim” was an extremely unreliable witness and cast major doubts on other evidence.
+Prosecutors decide to drop 25 rape and sex charges against Oakland Raiders player Darrell Russell and two friends after ACHG lawyers demonstrate that the alleged “victim” was an extremely unreliable witness and cast major doubts on other evidence.

 Tosco Manager Won’t Face Criminal Charges